Policy Transmission Framework and Market Repricing

 Different asset classes also receive the same macro impulse through different mechanisms.
 Bonds are sensitive to policy expectations, inflation, growth, and term structure.
 Credit responds through solvency, liquidity, and refinancing risk.
 Equities absorb changes through earnings sensitivity, valuation, and risk appetite.
 Currencies reflect relative transmission across economies, not just domestic conditions in isolation.

-This is where the framework adds practical clarity.
-It connects the origin of a policy action or shock to the channels that carry it, the frictions that delay it, and the market variables that eventually express it.
+This framework connects the origin of a policy action or shock to the channels that carry it, the frictions that delay it, and the market variables that eventually express it.
 Instead of treating growth, inflation, yields, spreads, and asset prices as disconnected reactions, it shows them as downstream expressions of a common causal sequence.

 The result is not a forecasting model with fixed timing or guaranteed outcomes.
 It is a way to organize macro cause and effect.
 By following the path from source to channel to economic condition to market response, the framework makes it easier to understand why similar shocks can produce different outcomes, why effects often appear unevenly, and why policy and macro disturbances are best read as layered transmission processes rather than one-step events.